 One example for such a series of Notgeld is this intricately illustrated banknote from Döbeln (CH 5/4/2/5/58).
 It is part of a series consisting of eight banknotes that tell the story of how the brave and loyal woman of Kriebstein managed to trick margrave Frederick the Warlike and the Elector of Saxony.

-Creative Writing student Anders Myrset explored the history behind Notgeld
+Creative Writing with Journalism student Anders Myrset explored the history behind Notgeld

 Huge thanks to Sahava Baranow for her work on this project, especially for her expertise in providing translations of the German texts.